Pyrbor/lomt/README.md

 # wbc project
-tvalist it's a python program leaded by one single dev (me)  to group the largest amount of web browsers possible in one python file / in one program to make it acessible to anyone.

-note that this isn't a program to choose what browser fits better with you or what browser you like the most, the objective is to group them in the smallest place possible to be very light and compact.

-the browsers are numbered by alphanumerical order.

-when you click a browser, it will open your main web browser in the official website.
+tvalist or the tvalist collection, it's a project by a single developer (me) to create a public massive collection of web browsers. the browsers in the program are ordered by alphanumeric order, in dropdowns. when you click a browser, it will open your main web browser in the official website.

 # dates